-If you are visiting Moray, or are a local looking to explore somewhere new in the area, then Bow Fiddle Rock is a fantastic landmark to visit on the rugged Moray coast.
+If you are visiting Moray, or are a local looking to explore somewhere new in the area, then Bow Fiddle Rock is a fantastic landmark to visit on the rugged Moray Coast.

-When first seen, Bow Fiddle Rock rock evokes a sense of wonder with it's steep folded sides and rock arch which resembles a fiddle bow tip (violin), hence the name Bow Fiddle Rock.
-From the access point to get to the rock the landscape frames the rock in a V shape adding to its picturesque vista.
+When first seen, Bow Fiddle Rock rock evokes a sense of wonder with its steep folded sides and rock arch, which resembles a fiddle bow tip (violin), hence the name Bow Fiddle Rock.
+From the access point to get to the rock, the landscape frames the rock in a V shape adding to its picturesque vista.
 It is one of the finest natural rock formations in north Scotland.
 The rock date back millions of years.